New Qualification Guidelines for Bariatric Surgery, Los Angeles

 BMI Categories

-For instance, a 5’5” bodybuilder could weigh 250 pounds.
+For instance, a 5’5″ bodybuilder could weigh 250 pounds.
 And while the individual would technically be considered obese, much of the individual’s weight would be muscle, not fat.

 Do You Qualify for Bariatric Surgery?

 The surgeon will review your insurance company’s requirements for weight loss surgery.
 Many insurance policies require you to attend three to six months of medically supervised weight loss programs before they will cover a bariatric procedure.
-Your health insurance company wants to know that you have tried everything to lose weight, and that surgery is a last resort.
+Your health insurance company wants to know that you have tried everything to lose weight and that surgery is a last resort.

-Once all of your tests are completed, assuming you do qualify for bariatric surgery, the bariatric surgeon will schedule the procedure of your choice.
+Once all of your tests are completed, assuming you qualify for bariatric surgery, the bariatric surgeon will schedule the procedure of your choice.

 Which Bariatric Surgery is Best?